segmentio/action-destinations/docs/testing.md

 ### Example request to invoke perform()

-The following is an example of a cURL command which will invoke `emarsys`'s `upsertContact` Action.
+The following is an example of a cURL command which will invoke the Emarsys Destination's `upsertContact` Action (Emarsys is an email tool popular with some Segment customers).
 Data for 3 objects is included in the data/body: `payload`, `mapping` and `settings`.

 #### Example oauth object